pola-rs/r-polars/README.md

 # Download and install rpolars in R
 install.packages('rpolars')
 ```
 R-universe provides binaries for windows and macos x86_64 and source builds for other platforms.
-Macos Arm64/M1 is pending.

 See further down how to install rust to build from source.